Reliable Apps for Hunting

-Let’s look at some of these great new apps and their different features.
+Let’s look at some of these great new apps for hunting and their different features.
 All of these programs will work with both Android and Apple devices.
 Our goal is to keep you informed the best we can in this ever-developing, extremely important industry.

 The best way to find out what app you need is to figure out what type of hunter are you.
 Do you go out of state often?
 Do you hunt often in different game boundary units?
 Are you often in situations where land boundaries can be confusing?
 If the answer is yes to any of these questions, I’d take a hard look at any of the options listed in Tier 1.

 These navigational systems are the best of the best, offering a comprehensive professional product that provides quality navigating tools.
 Any of these options would be a great choice for those looking for a new tool for their hunting arsenal.
 Just be prepared to pay for these services.
 They aren’t free, but good maps are priceless and will often determine the success of a hunt.

 Your phone will operate and feel like a traditional GPS when using these programs.
 These systems will track your routes, plot traditional and photo waypoints, and show your elevation and compass bearing.
 These apps all allow you to build custom maps tailored to your specific needs.

 All of these programs offer a wide variety of basemaps (the main component of a map).
 This is where you choose between topographic, aerial (like a Google Earth view), street maps, or other options.
 This is your base layer; the meat of your map.